-David Blanchett, Morningstar’s head of retirement research, has amply addressed the issue of spending needs.
-In his 2013 paper “Estimating the True Cost of Retirement,” Blanchett scrapped the convenient heuristic of assuming a 30-year time horizon and an 80% replacement rate for income, and he looked instead at how long people actually live, what their needs are during retirement, and how these needs change over time.
-His conclusion:
+Morningstar’s David Blanchett has amply addressed the issue of spending needs.
+In "Estimating the True Cost of Retirement," David scrapped the convenient heuristic of assuming a 30-year time horizon and an 80% replacement rate for income, and he looked instead at how long people actually live, what their needs are during retirement, and how these needs change over time.
+David’s conclusion:

 "While a replacement rate between 70% and 80% may be a reasonable starting place for many households, when we modeled actual spending patterns over a couple’s life expectancy, rather than a fixed 30-year period, the data shows that many retirees may need approximately 20% less in savings than the common assumptions would indicate."

-Well, that’s a nice start—particularly for this column’s relatively wealthy audience, because Blanchett’s calculated replacement rates decline for higher incomes.
+Well, that’s a nice start--particularly for this column’s relatively wealthy audience, because David’s calculated replacement rates decline for higher incomes.

-Blanchett has also studied withdrawal rates, but I won’t cite him for that, because you’ll stop believing me if I use only Morningstar sources.
-Instead, let’s turn to Vanguard.
-The fund firm has issued a new white paper on the topic, with some handy-dandy calculations on appropriate withdrawal rates.
+David has also studied withdrawal rates, but I won’t cite him for that, because you’ll stop believing me if I use only Morningstar sources.
+Also, Vanguard has issued a new white paper on the topic, with some handy-dandy calculations on appropriate withdrawal rates.